[ Back to Historical Fiction ] -> [ Back to A Troubled Peace ]

 Holocaust: The Diary of a Young Girl by Anne Frank; Milkweed by Jerry Spinelli; Night by Elie Wiesel (for 14 and older)

-The American Experience: The Last Mission by Harry Mazer; Don’t You Know There’s a War On? by Avi; The Summer of My German Soldier by Bette Greene; Homefront by Doris Gwaltney; The War Outside by Monica Hesse; Code Girls by Liza Mundy
+The American Experience: The Last Mission by Harry Mazer; The Matthews Men by William Geroux; The Summer of My German Soldier by Bette Greene; Homefront by Doris Gwaltney; The War Outside by Monica Hesse; Code Girls by Liza Mundy

 The German Experience: Soldier Boys by Dean Hughes; Soldier X by Don L. Wulffson; The Book Thief by Markus Zusak; The Boy Who Dared by Susan Campbell Bartoletti; Prisoner of Night and Fog by Anne Blankman

-Aircraft: The Wild Blue: The Men and Boys Who Flew the B-24s Over Germany by Stephen Ambrose; A Wing and a Prayer by Harry H. Crosby (for high school readers)
+The Wild Blue: The Men and Boys Who Flew the B-24s Over Germany by Stephen Ambrose; A Wing and a Prayer by Harry H. Crosby; Masters of the Air: America's Bomber Boys by Donald Miller

 Photo Collections: Lee Miller’s War (Allied war correspondent/photographer, 1944-45); Life: Our Finest Hour, the Triumphant Spirit of the WWII Generation

-Films (be forewarned: all are frank their coverage of war events and violence):
+Films (be forewarned: all are frank in their coverage of war events and violence):

-Bombers and crews: Twelve O’Clock High; Memphis Belle (PG); Tuskegee Airmen (PG-13)
+Bombers and crews: Masters of the Air (Apple TV); Twelve O’Clock High; Memphis Belle (PG); Tuskegee Airmen (PG-13)

-Combat: Saving Private Ryan (R); Patton (PG); The Longest Day (G); The Great Escape (PG)
+Combat: Saving Private Ryan (R); The Longest Day (G); The Great Escape (PG); Band of BrothersDunkirk

 Under a War-torn Sky and A Troubled Peace tell the story of a B-24 bomber pilot who survives bailing out over Nazi-occupied France and then returns, following liberation, to find a young Resistance boy who saved him.